abberdeen/QuotesAPI/README.md

 # AlifQuotesAPI
-Quotes management RESTful API with following technical properties:
+RESTful quotation management API with the following technical properties:
 * Language of development C# on .NET Core 3.1
-* Data exchange format between client and server uses JSON
+* JSON format is used to exchange data between the client and server
 * For preserving user data and app state between requests used Dependency Injection.

 ## Table of contents

 <!-- toc -->
 - [Getting started](#getting-started)
 - [Routes](#routes)
 - [Worker service](#worker-service)